nextauthjs/next-auth/README.md

 }
 ````

-Note: The `/auth` prefix is configurable on the server, but it is currently hard coded in [the client](https://www.npmjs.com/package/next-auth-client), so you probably don't want to change it.
+Note: The `/auth` prefix is configurable via an option in the module, but it is currently hard coded in the client component, so you probably don't want to change it.
+It will be configurable in future releases.

 ## Getting Started